 4a/4b.
 After receiving inventory result reported from the A-IoT enabled UEs, the A-IoT-enabled gNB may send one or multiple Inventory reports towards the A-IoT CN including the received inventory result.

 NOTE 2: Steps 4a/4b may happen in parallel with Step 3 for different A-IoT devices.

-Editor’s Note 2: Step 4a/4b between A-IoT-enable UE and A-IoT-enabled gNB can be refined by RAN2.
+NOTE 3: The message flow for RRC based solution is only depicted schematically, details are subject to RAN2.

 6.5.3.1.2 NAS/UP solution